Howards End: Plot summary

 After her wedding to Henry, Margaret becomes concerned about Helen's restless travels.
 When their Aunt Juley falls ill, Margaret asks Helen to return to England, but Helen refuses to see the family.
-Margaret and Henry visit Howards End, hoping to surprise Helen, and discover her secret pregnancy.
-Margaret stands by her sister and urges Henry to forgive her as she has forgiven him, but he remains unconvinced.
+Margaret and Henry visit Howards End, hoping to surprise Helen, but discover her secret pregnancy.
+Margaret stands by her sister and urges Henry to forgive Helen as she has forgiven him, but he remains unconvinced.
 Leonard arrives at Howards End the next day, tormented by his affair with Helen and unaware of her presence there.
 Charles Wilcox attacks Leonard, who stumbles backward into a bookcase.
 It collapses and falls on him, covering him with books.
-Leonard, who had undiagnosed heart disease, experiences heart failure and dies.
+Leonard, who had undiagnosed heart condition, experiences heart failure and dies.
 Margaret decides to leave Henry, but he reveals that Charles will be charged with manslaughter by the local authorities.
 Charles is found guilty and sentenced to prison.

 Henry, overwhelmed by shame, agrees to honour Ruth's wish and leave Howards End to Margaret.
 He also stipulates that, after Margaret's death, the property will pass to the son of Helen and Leonard.
 Helen returns to Howards End, and the family warmly welcomes her and her son.